Neighbors around said the open field isn't much fun for their children.

 The property remained untouched and barren for years, until the city began a project to renew aging sewer systems in 2000, Trenton Mayor Gerald Brown said.

 The property had a job once again.
 Construction lasted until 2004 and the land was used to store construction materials, dirt and rock.

 And, in an instant, the property was barren once again.

 Now, Slocum Truax has another shot at glory.

-Trenton city council members voted in July 2011 to use Community Block Grant Funds to purchase new playground equipment for the park.
+Trenton city council members voted in July 2011 to use to purchase new playground equipment for the park.
 Soon the field will be barren no more.

-Parents in the surrounding neighborhood have expressed great joy to hear the empty space will soon be filled with a huge playscape.
+Parents in the surrounding neighborhood have to hear the empty space will soon be filled with a huge playscape.

 Not Without a Price

-There was not enough money in the grant for labor costs, so council members and Brown have reached out to local businesses and members of the community to volunteer their time and talents to help assemble the playground equipment.
+There was not enough money in the grant for labor costs, so council members and Brown have reached out to local businesses and members of the community to to help assemble the playground equipment.